Alphabet’s Waymo unveils its first commercial driverless taxi service: Waymo One

 Waymo-trained drivers will be riding along to supervise our vehicles for riders’ comfort and convenience.

-Similar to Uber and other ride-hailing services, you will also be able to request support from within the app, and review the ride afterwards.
+Similar to Uber and other ride-hailing services, you will also be able to request support from within the app and review the ride afterwards.

 A number of public autonomous taxi trials have taken place over the past couple of years.
-However, now that Waymo — one of the autonomous vehicle sector’s leading players — has launched a fully commercial service in the U.S., this represents a notable milestone for the fledgling industry.
+However, Waymo — one of the autonomous vehicle sector’s leading players — launching a fully commercial service in the U.S. represents a notable milestone for the fledgling industry.